pace-neutrons/Horace/documentation/adr/0018-algorithm-migration-to-paged-files.md

 The on-disk implementation is significantly slower and users are aware of this.
 If a 'too large' file is operated on in-memory, an OutOfMemory Error will be thrown and the process will fail.
-The typical use-case for cut is that a initial cut is made from the complete dataset in a file into an object which is small and fits in memory.
+A typical use-case for `cut` consists of taking an initial cut from a large dataset held in a file and storing this cut in memory as an `sqw` or `dnd` object.
-Subsequent cuts are in-memory object to in-memory object.
+Subsequent cuts are in-memory object to the in-memory object.

 As a consequence:
  - users are required to develop (and test) separate scripts for each API